Gerphimathy/AIDNbot/README.md

 Setup:

 	This bot requires a mysql database to be able to run.
-You can find the script to create the database in: "createDBscript.sql".
+You can find the script to create the database in: "createDB.sql".

 Config: